Bengie Molina: Coaching and broadcasting career

 On December 14, 2012, Molina was hired to be the St. Louis Cardinals' assistant hitting coach, helping out John Mabry in 2013.
 He joined the Rangers' coaching staff for the 2014 season as their first base coach and catching instructor.
 Molina was replaced by Héctor Ortiz for the 2015 season when Jeff Banister became the Rangers' new manager.
 In 2016, he and Polo Ascencio became the Cardinals' first Spanish-language broadcasters in 2016.
 Molina serves as the color analyst, while Ascencio calls the plays.

 Personal life

 While at Arizona Western, Molina began dating fellow freshman Josefa, a native of San Luis, Baja California, Mexico.
-The couple became engaged in September 1992 and were married that December.
+The couple became engaged in September of 1992 and were married that December.
 They have two children, Kyshly (born in 1994) and Kelssy (born in 1998).
 Molina is good friends with Ramón Castro, whom his father coached in Little League Baseball.